 Not only are grapes wonderful for eating, juicing, and winemaking, but also they are a beautiful ornamental plant.
 Grapevines should be planted in early spring and typically harvested in later summer and early fall.
 Remember that pruning your grapes in late winter is important, too.
 See how to grow grapes!

-Grapevines not only produce sweet and versatile fruits, they add an element of drama to a garden or landscape.
-They are vigorous growers, and with the proper pruning, they will produce fruit with ease and can last longer than 30 years.
+Grape vines not only produce sweet and versatile fruits, they add an element of drama to a garden or landscape.
+They are vigorous growers, and with the proper pruning, they will produce fruit with ease within a few years and last for 30 years or more!

 Make sure you purchase grape vines from a reputable nursery.
 Vigorous, 1-year-old plants are best.
 Smaller, sometimes weaker, 1-year-old plants are often held over by the nursery to grow another year and are then sold as 2-year-old stock.
 Obtain certified virus-free stock when possible.

 Grapevines should be planted in early spring after the date of the last hard freeze has past.
 Vines are usually purchased as dormant, bare-root plants.